brimdata/zed/docs/lake/design.md

 ### Mutable Objects

-Mutable objects are built upon a journal of arbitrary set updates to sets of one ore more key-value entities stored within a commit journal.
+Mutable objects are built upon a journal of arbitrary set updates to sets of one or more key-value entities stored within a commit journal.

 #### Commit Journal